ANDigital/and-microservices-course/docs/LABS.md

 ### Codecov

 Navigate to https://codecov.io/gh and set up your project.
-You will get a token which you can use to upload the reports (you will find an example in the section below for CI), but it's something like:
+You will get a token which you can use to upload the reports.
+This will be part of your CI pipeline config and you can find an example in [examples/.circleci/config.yml](examples/.circleci/config.yml), but it's something like:

 ```bash
 bash <(curl -s https://codecov.io/bash) -t <TOKEN_GOES_HERE>